capitalch/trace/tracking.md

 # Working on
-1. Fix up bugs originated from reorganizing the code 1.5.
+1. Fix up bugs originated from reorganizing the code 1.1 When change company, UI freezes
+1.2 All transactions, default is reverse, so let the checkbox be checked 1.5.
 All dialog boxes to originate from same place.
 At present there are many
 2. Remove unnecessary commented code
 3. Reorganize more for imports mecanism